So many of us talk about wanting to travel more, but it never happens. Why?

 There are two keys to saving big on travel: flexibility and patience!
 Doing a flexible search instead of set travel dates could literally save you hundreds.
 Not to mention, with so much competition among airlines right now, being patient and waiting for fare sales could score you some uber-cheap flights.
 I like to use a variety of tools and websites, coupled with a few tried-and-true search practices, to find the very best deals.

-Read More: How to Save Big When Booking Travel
+Read More: 15+ Ways to Save Big When Booking Travel

 Liked this Post?
 Pin It!